New People's Army rebellion: Under Rodrigo Duterte

-Incidents in specific regions and provinces
+Activity in specific regions and provinces

 Samar

 Since the early stages of the rebellion, the island of Samar has been considered to be NPA's main stronghold.
 While Samar represents 2% and 4.47% of the Philippine population and territory respectively, 11% of all NPA related incidents have taken place on the island.
-Samar's terrain consists of densely forested mountainous areas, providing fertile ground for the conduct of guerrilla warfare.
+Samar's terrain consists of densely forested mountainous areas, providing fertile ground for conducting guerrilla warfare.

 An important factor in the spread of the rebellion was the issue of widespread landlessness.
 Land reforms provided only a limited solution for the millions of Philippine landless farmers.
 In the case of Samar, 40 landowning clans controlled approximately half of the island's agricultural land.
 Instances of landowner harassment and violence towards working class tenants led to escalating tensions between the two social groups.

 Another factor into the Samar Island being a stronghold is historically the island has been among the most rebellious against the American Commonwealth rule, Spanish rule, and the Japanese occupation.

 In 1976, NPA gained popular support among the inhabitants of Samar following vigilante actions against cattle rustling gangs.
 The following year, NPA transferred agents from Cebu and Manila where conditions were less favorable.
 The influx of troops enabled the NPA to form units fully engaged in guerrilla activities.
 In 1982, an unofficial communist government was formed, solidifying Samar as a communist stronghold.
 The 1980s downfall of the coconut industry greatly affected the livelihoods of many Samaranos, further fueling the rebellion.
 Between January 2011 and December 2012, a total of 153 insurgency-related incidents took place in Samar, resulting in 21 deaths and 55 injuries.

 Mindanao

-Prior to Ferdinand Marcos's September 23, 1972, announcement of Martial Law, the NPA did not have a presence in Mindanao, which was also only seeing the beginnings of the Moro separatist conflict in the form of clashes between the Ilaga and Blackshirt ethnic militias.
+Prior to Ferdinand Marcos's September 23, 1972 announcement of martial law, the NPA did not have a presence in Mindanao, which was also only seeing the beginnings of the Moro separatist conflict in the form of clashes between the Ilaga and Blackshirt ethnic militias.
 Marcos's enforcement of martial law radicalized this situation until, as peace advocate Gus Miclat notes: "When Marcos fled in 1986, the NPA was virtually in all Mindanao provinces, enjoying even a tacit alliance with the MNLF."